-What is a tax lawyer & how can they help?
+What is a tax lawyer?

-- Navigating complex tax codes and laws
+- Navigating complex tax codes and laws.

-- Structuring and documenting business entities
+- Structuring and documenting business entities.

-- Overseeing business tax planning to legally minimize tax burdens
+- Overseeing business tax planning to legally minimize tax burdens.

-- Advising clients on estate, tax, and financial planning
+- Advising clients on estate, tax, and financial planning.

-- Handling disputes before the IRS
+- Handling disputes before the IRS.

-A tax litigation attorney can represent you in state or federal Tax Court, or in other courts including the District Court, the Court of Federal Claims, or even the Bankruptcy Court.
-Additionally, a tax attorney may represent tax professionals who are the subject of IRS enforcement proceedings such as injunction actions or violations.
+A tax attorney can represent you in state or federal Tax Court, or in other courts including the District Court, the Court of Federal Claims, or even the Bankruptcy Court.
+Additionally, a tax attorney can represent tax professionals who are the subject of IRS enforcement proceedings such as injunction actions or violations.

 Do you need a tax lawyer to help with tax relief?

-Your first question when hiring a tax attorney is probably whether you need one.
+Your first question when hiring a tax attorney is whether you need one.
 Maybe you prepare your company’s taxes or you rely on a CPA for your tax, accounting, and other financial questions.
 So why should you turn to an attorney when it comes to taxes?